ironhack-labs/lab-css-recipes-clone/README.md

 }
 ```

-This will set the `widh` property of the `div` to 500 pixels and we set the left and right margin to be equal by using `margin: 0 auto;`.
+This will set the `width` property of the `div` to 500 pixels and we set the left and right margins to be equal by using `margin: 0 auto;`.

   [Back to top](#faqs)
 </details>